A.E.K. (sports club)

 A.E.K.
-(AEK /el/, formally Αθλητική Ένωσις Κωνσταντινουπόλεως; Athlitikí Énosis Konstantinoupόleos, Athletic Union of Constantinople) is the most successful Greek multi-sport club, based in Nea Filadelfeia, Athens, Attica.
+(AEK /el/, formally Αθλητική Ένωσις Κωνσταντινουπόλεως; Athlitikí Énosis Konstantinoupόleos, Athletic Union of Constantinople) is the most successful and a major Greek multi-sport club, based in Nea Filadelfeia, Athens.
 The club is more commonly known in European competitions as A.E.K.
 Athens.
+The club's emblem is the double-headed eagle, the symbol of Palaiologos dynasty and the Byzantine Empire, their colours yellow and black, also inspired by the Byzantine Empire, serving to remind future generations of the glorious legacy of the Greeks of Constantinople.

-Established in Athens, in 1924, by Greek refugees from Constantinople, after the 1919–22 Greco-Turkish war and the subsequent population exchange between Greece and Turkey, it maintains more than 30 sports departments (football, basketball, handball, volleyball, futsal, etc.), under the control of its amateur sports arm, Amateur AEK (Ερασιτεχνική ΑΕΚ; Erasitechnikί AEK), with noteworthy departments, such as its handball team, which is the best Greek handball club, in terms of European achievements, having obtained 1 EHF European Cup in 2021 and having also reached the final in 2018 and in 2025 and the semi-finals in 2019.
-AEK sports club is best known for its professional football team, which has made some notable wins in European competitions and reached the quarter-finals of the UEFA Champions League in 1969 and the semi-finals of the UEFA Europa League in 1977, having also won 13 Greek Championships, 16 Greek Cups, 1 Greek League Cup, 2 Greek Super Cups and also for its professional basketball team which has won 8 Greek Basketball Leagues, 5 Greek Basketball Cups, 2 FIBA Saporta Cups, 1 Basketball Champions League and 1 FIBA Intercontinental Cup.
+Established in Athens on 13 April 1924, by Greek refugees from Constantinople, after the 1919–22 Greco-Turkish war, AEK maintains more than 30 sports departments (football, basketball, handball, volleyball, futsal, etc.), under the control of its amateur sports arm, Amateur AEK (Ερασιτεχνική ΑΕΚ; Erasitechnikί AEK), with noteworthy departments, such as its handball team, which is the best Greek handball club, in terms of European achievements, having won 1 EHF European Cup in 2021 and having also reached the final twice, in 2018 and in 2025 and the semi-finals in 2019, moreover, in 2021, it became the first Greek handball team to win the treble, while also marking the first treble in the sports club's history.
+Furthermore, its women's volleyball team, which has won several domestic titles and 1 Balkans title, the BVA Cup in 2025.
+At the same time, AEK have won numerous domestic titles across all of its sports departments, youth academies, as well as hundreds of first-place finishes in individual sports and have made notable participations in international competitions.

+AEK are best known for its professional football team, which has made some notable appearances and wins in European competitions and have reached the semi-finals of the UEFA Europa League in 1977.
+AEK are the only Greek football club that have advanced to the quarter-finals of all European competitions (UEFA Champions League in 1969, UEFA Europa League in 1977, UEFA Cup Winners' Cup in 1997 and in 1998 and UEFA Conference League in 2026), having also won 14 Greek Championships, 16 Greek Cups, 1 Greek League Cup and 2 Greek Super Cups.

+AEK are also known for its professional basketball team which has won 2 Saporta Cups, 1 Champions League, 1 FIBA Intercontinental Cup, 8 Greek Championships and 5 Greek Cups.

+AEK are one of the most popular Greek clubs, and has a strong fanbase all over the world with well over 1 million supporters.